 We do our very best to provide a positive environment for all of our participants.
-If a child requires special accommodations beyond what was described upon registration, please reach out to our team.
-Elaborating as much as possible allows us to understand how best to support a youth's diverse needs.
+If a child requires additional support beyond what was described upon registration, please reach out to our team.
+Elaborating as much as possible allows us to understand how best to support the needs of our campers.